Maple Butter Sweet Potato Stacks

 • If making on a baking sheet, stack firmly and well.
 Be gentle pulling the pan out of the oven.
 I don't make them very tall.
 If one or two do tip over, no biggie, just use a small spatula and fork and slide it back into a stack.

-These potatoes are a nice change from the heavy, brown sugar and marshmallow-laden casseroles that are popular for Thanksgiving.
+Maple Butter over roasted sweet potatoes is a nice change from the heavy, brown sugar and marshmallow-laden casseroles that are popular for Thanksgiving.

 Plus they look pretty and sophisticated on a platter, meanwhile, they were so easy, just slice, toss, stack and bake.